The Gems&Jewellery editorial team are excited to launch the brand new issue of Gems&Jewellery for autumn 2017 Vol 26 / No. 3.

-Autumn is a season of change, renewal and fresh starts which is why our Autumnal issue is packed full of fantastic features and industry contributions from a wide range of respected Gem-A members, kickstarting the beginning of a packed gemmological calender for Autumn.
+Autumn is a season of change, renewal and a fresh start which is why our autumnal issue is packed full of fantastic features and industry contributions from a wide range of respected Gem-A members, kick-starting the beginning of a packed gemmological calendar for Autumn.
 Highlights of the issue include our diverse range of authors and their must-read contributions: Simon Bruce-Lockhart FGA DGA EG, Rosey Perkins GG, Cara Williams FGA, Rui Galopim de Carvalho FGA DGA, Martin P. Steinbach FGG AG, Maggie Campbell Pedersen FGA ABIPP, Helen Molesworth FGA, Olga González FGA DGA, and Carl Schütze.

 Within this issue, readers will join Rosey Perkins GG, on her travels to eastern Madagascar where she captures the lifecycle of the sapphire rush in the Tananarive Carrier mine whilst exploring the gem industry's commitment to responsible sourcing.

 We are also excited to have Gem-A President, Maggie Campbell Pedersen FGA, feature an article concerning the modern and historical uses of coral within the industry where she describes how its delicate ecosystem is something that requires careful protection as worldwide coral beds are diminishing rapidly.

 A particular highlight of the autumn issue is our feature interview with 'Diamond Portrait Artist', Angie Crabtree who has turned the facets of diamonds and gemstones into a thriving career.
 In her interview with Gem-A, Angie shares her passion for recreating the sparkling facets of fine jewellery and precious gemstones that has built her an admirable reputation within the industry.